 - Terms of the sale (cash-only, delivery available, etc.)

-If you’re willing to offer a warranty on the boat, you should mention it here.
-Otherwise, you should include terms like “as-is” or “sale final” in the listing description.
+If you want to offer a warranty on the boat, mention it here.
+Otherwise, include terms like “as-is” or “sale final” in the listing description.

 Step 5 – Present Your Boat to Potential Buyers